 She teaches courses on unsettling settler colonialism, critical perspectives on multiculturalism, living on the water in Toronto, and water and social justice; language is central to all of her work.
 She directs Great Lakes Waterworks @ New College, an initiative that focuses on decolonial, feminist, queer and anti-racist approaches to environmental justice and water.
 Its projects include designing courses on the Great Lakes and research and teaching collaborations with community partners.

-Guest lecture is free to attend.
 Parking is available in C Lot ($5) or M Lot ($6), payable by coin or credit card.